The Linux kernel

 it allows a 64-bit kernel to be built using a 32-bit OS, and vice versa, and

-even a modest laptop can cross-compile a Pi kernel significantly faster than the Pi itself.
+even a modest laptop can cross-compile a Raspberry Pi kernel significantly faster than the Raspberry Pi itself.

 The instructions below are divided into native builds and cross-compilation; choose the section appropriate for your situation - although there are many common steps between the two, there are also some important differences.

 On a Raspberry Pi, first install the latest version of Raspberry Pi OS.
-Then boot your Pi, plug in Ethernet to give you access to the sources, and log in.
+Then boot your Raspberry Pi, log in, and ensure you’re connected to the internet to give you access to the sources.

 First install Git and the build dependencies: